Cathbert-Busiku/weather-app/README.md

 ## Overview

-This is a weather application that displays current weather information and forecasts for a chosen city.
+This is a news and weather application that displays current news and weather information and forecasts for a chosen city.

+## Features
+Client-side Routing: Navigate between pages without a full page reload.
+Responsive Navigation: Styled navigation links with hover effects.
+API's: Intergrated API's using axios and fetch.

+## Prerequisites

+Node.js (v14 or later)
+npm (v6 or later) or yarn (v1.22 or later)

 ## Setup Steps